agusmakmun/bash-commands/autosync/readme.md

+## How to automaticly backup your projects into external hardisk in ubuntu?

 Rsync, which stands for "remote sync", is a remote and local file synchronization tool.
 It uses an algorithm that minimizes the amount of data copied by only moving the portions of files that have changed.
 So, you can use `rsync` to handle this case.

 Rsync is a very flexible network-enabled syncing tool.
 It can also refer to the network protocol developed to utilize this tool.
 When we reference rsync in this guide, we are mainly referring to the utility, and not the protocol.